-The 12th September 2011, is a special day in China on two accounts.
-Firstly, it is the full moon – just like everywhere else in the world – secondly, it is the day of the Moon Festival or Mid-Autumn Festival.
-This festival is traditionally celebrated on the 15th day of the eighth month of the old Chinese calendar, this year on the 12th September.
+In China, the September full moon is a special day.
+It is the day of the Moon Festival or Mid-Autumn Festival.
+This festival is traditionally celebrated on the 15th day of the eighth month of the old Chinese calendar.
 Because the moon month averages 29.5 days in length, the 15th day is usually a full moon day, however, there are slight shifts in some years.
 The Moon Festival is one of the most important festivals in China, but is also held in Korea and Vietnam as well as in the respective districts in big cities around the globe.

 There are a number of different legends for the Moon Festival.
 One of them tells the story of an archer named Hou Yi.
 During a time of great drought, he climbed on a mountain, to shoot down nine of the ten suns from the sky.
 He left one sun in the sky and this is how he shaped the firmament.
 As a reward, he received a special pill from the Emperor Yao that promised eternal life.
 Hou Yi saved this pill.
 One day, his wife Chang’e found the pill and before Hou Yi was able to stop her, she took it and floated away towards the Moon, where she has been living in a palace ever since.
 Once a year – at the Moon Festival – Hou Yi visits his wife Chang’e on the Moon, which then appears to shine particularly bright